-We are accepting applications for full-time, part-time, and on-call Advanced Registered Nurse Practitioners to join our growing team!
+We are accepting applications for full-time and per diem Advanced Registered Nurse Practitioners to join our growing team!
 This position services chronic disease management, diagnosis and treatment of acute illness and injury, preventive medicine, and related patient education and counseling.

 Why work for Jamestown S'Klallam Tribe?

 As a committed and collaborative partner in our community for over four decades, the Jamestown S'Klallam Tribe (JST) has continued to grow the areas of economic development, healthcare, natural resources, hospitality, cultural preservation, and the arts.
 Through our Resort Enterprises and Tribal Government, we are now the second largest employer in Clallam County, and provide a wide range of employment opportunities to our Tribal Citizens and community.

 Our employees are like extended family, and we believe in providing employee benefit programs and incentives that cultivate a positive and enriching work environment, and healthy lifestyle.
 We hope that each of our employees continue to honor our commitment to our community and to treat our guests like family as well.

 If you would like to become a part of our team, check out this position's job details below, and apply today!
 Make sure to include current email and phone contacts for all provided professional and personal references in your application.

 As an ARNP, you will:

 - Practice medicine within scope of license, training, credentialing, and current standards of care, including the quality of care criteria adopted by the clinic.

 - Assess patient health by interviewing patients, performing physical examinations, obtaining, updating, and studying medical histories.